piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

             arguments: jungi_hero
 ```

 That's all.
-From now the theme should be visible on every page.
+From now on the theme should be visible on every page.
 Thanks for your attention and have a nice further fun
 with the bundle :)

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/index.md)